sm00thy/.net_core_webapi/README.md

-Simple webapi with inmemory list of objects
+Simple webapi with inmemory list of objects & CRUD operations